alexsavio/hansel/README.rst

     assert subj_ids == ['0040000', '0040001', '0040002', '0040003', '0040004', ....]

-    # get the paths to the subject folders, the output can be strings or crumbs, you select
+    # get the paths to the subject folders, the output can be strings or crumbs, you choose with the make_crumbs boolean argument
     subj_paths = crumb.ls('subject_id', make_crumbs=True)

     # set the image_type